assouline-sh/old-cyber-stuff/README.md

 # misc projects

+Automated Buffer Overflow: Craft and deliver varying payloads to blindly exploit a vulnerable TCP service and establish a reverse shell

 CPTC Report: Report from 2023 Collegiate Penetration Testing Competition (CPTC)

 Netcat Tool: A tool that replicates basic Netcat functionality to execute file uploads, commands, or an interactive shell over a network